henrytran07/HAcK_2026_sigma/README.md

 ## Known gaps

-- Only key 5 is mapped.
-The other eleven keys are wired and reported but do nothing.
+- Only keys 1, 4, and 7 are mapped.
+The other nine keys are wired and reported but do nothing.
-- No sound effects implemented yet; the competition asks for three. `synthio.Note` supports `waveform` swaps and `synthio.LFO` on `bend` or `amplitude`.
+- Seat bookings live in memory — restarting the server frees every seat.
-- Mutating `note.frequency` on a held note glides rather than re-articulates, so intervals smear.
+- The contributions cache means credit for a fresh commit can lag by up to five minutes.